-And the winner came as John’s surging run out of defence created room for Byers, whose curling effort bounced under Cornell’s despairing dive to find the far corner.
+And they took the lead as John’s surging run out of defence created room for Byers, whose curling effort bounced under Cornell’s despairing dive to find the far corner.

 Ayew then made sure of the win, nodding in from close range after Wilmot had challenged at the far post.

 Swansea City: Kristoffer Nordfeldt; Kyle Naughton (captain), Ben Cabango, Ben Wilmot, Declan John; Yan Dhanda (Kees de Boer 88), George Byers; Wayne Routledge, Barrie McKay (Jordon Garrick 72), Kristoffer Peterson (Andre Ayew 62); Sam Surridge.